rduraj/cqrs-sample/README.md

 `$ yarn test`

 ### Application setup (Docker Image version)
-1. Run `$ docker compose up`
+1. Run `$ docker compose up` to run both API and MongoDB

 ## Database Setup
+_(for application run on local machine)_
 1. Run `$ docker compose up -d mongodb` to run *MongoDb* container on your local machine.
-4. Now you can connect to your database by passing following uri in .env:
+2. Now you can connect to your database by passing following uri in .env:
 `mongodb://localhost:27017/?directConnection=true`